VItoGiordano94/UNIPI-anlysis/FPO Package/README.md

 - **stemming**: *string object*.
 This argumnet allows you to stemm the query for your search.
 If you don't want to include the stemming words in your search you must set **stemming** as *"off"*.
 Otherwise, if you want to include the stemming words in your search you must set **stemming** as *"on"*.
 The default value of the argument **stemming** is *"off"*.
 - **page_start**: *integer*.
 This argumnet allows you to set the starting page to find the URLs related to the input query.
 The default value of the argument is *1*.
 - **page_end**: *integer*.
 This argumnet allows you to set the ending page to find the URLs related to the input query.
 The default value of the argument is *FALSE*, so it allow you to extract the URLs form starting page to the last page available on *FreePatentsOnline*.
 - **sort**: *character*.
 This argumnet allows you to set the sorting of the page to find the URLs related to the input query.
 The default value of the argument is *"relevance"*, so it allow you to extract the URLs form high relevance page to the low relevance page available on *FreePatentsOnline*.
-For sorting the page in chronological order you must set this argument equal to *"chronological"*.
+For sorting the page in chronological order you must set this argument equal to *"chron"*.

 #### 3.2 Output